docs/svelte/01-introduction/01-overview.md

 ## `tick`

-Returns a promise that resolves after pending state changes are applied.
+Returns promise that resolves after pending state changes are applied.

 ```svelte